trivialTZ/Lsst-Twilight-SNe/notebook/README.md

        - Append a per-SN row with times, conditions, flags, priority, and time breakdown.
        - If SIMLIB is enabled, write `EPOCH` entries (MJD, band, `GAIN`, `RDNOISE`, `SKYSIG`, `NEA`, `ZP`, etc.).
        - Update state to the last used filter, bump internal filter-change counters, set `prev = target`, and record the detection/exposure to `PriorityTracker` (used for cross-night strategy).
-5. **Window summary row**: after finishing a window, write a per-window summary: number of candidates vs. planned, total time vs. cap, filter-swap counts, average slew time, median airmass, requested vs. actually used filters, etc.
+5. **Window summary row**: after finishing a window, write a per-window summary: number of candidates vs. planned, total time vs. cap, filter-swap counts, average slew time, median airmass, requested vs. actually used filters, and color metrics (`color_pairs`, `color_diversity`, `%pair_different_filters`).
 6. **Restore exposures if overridden**: if an exposure ladder was applied for this window, revert to the original `cfg.exposure_by_filter`.

 ### 4. Outputs